frontity/api-reference/docs-api/frontity-packages/features-packages/analytics/comscore-analytics.md

 The [namespace](https://docs.frontity.org/learning-frontity/namespaces) for this package is **`comscoreAnalytics`**.

 Every Comscore account has a Tracking ID.
-To connect the package with a specific account \(or accounts\) we can set the following properties in the `frontity.settings.js`:
+To connect the package with a specific account \(or accounts\) set the following properties in the `frontity.settings.js` file:

 - `state.comscoreAnalytics.trackingId`: to specify just one _tracking ID_
 - `state.comscoreAnalytics.trackingIds`: to specify a list of _tracking ID's_